 Visiting a masai is an absolute must do, it's an experience like no other.
 Try their traditional dance and mingle with the tribe.

-And do respect the laws of the bush! over 5 years ago
+And do respect the laws of the bush! almost 6 years ago